 Follows a list of destinations visited by cruise ships leaving out of Genoa:

 - The most common itineraries are the week-long (7-day) Mediterranean cruises out of Genoa.
-These round-trips visit the largest Central and Western Mediterranean Sea ports of Italy, France and Spain, along with smaller ports on the French Riviera and the Italian Riviera (coastal regions with top-luxury resorts).
+These round-trips visit the largest Central and Western Mediterranean ports of Italy, France and Spain, along with smaller ports on the French Riviera and the Italian Riviera (coastal regions with top-luxury resorts).

 - One-way itineraries (including around Italy) leaving from Genoa end up in Barcelona, Civitavecchia-Rome, Piraeus-Athens, Venice.